jrkprogramming/PokemonBattleArena/README.md

 - Didn't have a lot of practice with the DOM and CSS, so adding those elements to my game was a bit of a challenge.
 - The PokeAPI having all the data really made things easy, the hard part was accessing the data and being able to maniulate them and interacting with them.
 - Before having buttons for everything, I used prompts to get input from the user.
 The user would have to type in which Pokemon they wanted to add to their party and type which moves they wanted.
 Creating buttons was an obvious, important feature.
 (And as you can tell it was a pain to test before having buttons.)
+- The app needs time to load.
+User need to click through the menu slowly or some things may not load right.
+- Sometimes only 1 move list boxes will load when selecting a pokemon.